agntcy/slim-spec/draft-agntcy-messaging-ecosystem.md

 hierarchy and optional message persistence support regulatory requirements, while the end-to-end encryption provides compliance with data protection regulations.

+# RPC in Agentic Protocols and Relationship to Messaging

+Most agent-facing interfaces in use today — notably A2A and the Model Context Protocol (MCP) — are Remote Procedure Call (RPC) oriented.
+They expose synchronous request/response semantics for tool invocation, resource listing, and capability execution.
+This section clarifies how RPC relates to asynchronous messaging and how the two paradigms interoperate in agentic systems.

+## RPC vs. Messaging: Synchronous vs. Asynchronous

+- **RPC (A2A, MCP)**: Caller issues a request and blocks/awaits a timely response.
+Semantics emphasize tightly scoped operations (for example, “call tool X with parameters Y”) with bounded latency and explicit error contracts.
+- **Messaging (AMQP, MQTT, NATS, Kafka, SLIM)**: Decoupled producers/consumers communicate via topics/subjects/queues.
+Delivery can be one-to-one, one-to-many, or many-to-many with loose coupling, buffering, and retries.
+Producers are not inherently blocked by consumers.

+In practice, agentic applications need both: synchronous tool invocations for interactivity and asynchronous channels for streaming output, progress, coordination, and fan-out/fan-in patterns.

+## When Asynchronous Feels Synchronous (Interactive Real-Time)

+Asynchronous transports can provide an interactive, “RPC-like” experience when:
+- A request message includes a correlation ID and reply-to destination.
+- The callee publishes a response on the indicated reply destination within a short SLA.
+- Client libraries surface responses as futures/promises and manage timeouts/retries.

+This underpins instant messaging UX and maps well to agent UIs where a user triggers an action and expects prompt, possibly streaming, results.

+## Bridging Patterns: RPC over Messaging and Streaming RPC

+- **Request/Reply over Pub/Sub**: Implement RPC by publishing a command event and awaiting a correlated reply event (applies to AMQP, NATS, MQTT, and SLIM topics).
+- **Streaming RPC**: Use bidirectional streams (for example, gRPC over SLIM HTTP/2/3) to deliver token streams, partial results, or progress updates while retaining an RPC caller experience.
+- **Sagas and CQRS**: For multi-step workflows across agents, coordinate via asynchronous orchestration with idempotency keys, correlation/causation IDs, and compensations.
+- **Backpressure and Flow Control**: Prefer streaming transports (HTTP/2/3, gRPC) or messaging systems with flow control when returning large/continuous results.

+## A2A and MCP in Context

+- **A2A Agent Cards**: Describe capabilities/endpoints commonly invoked via
+RPC-style calls (tool execution, configuration).
+They benefit from messaging for discovery, eventing, and long-running workflows.
+- **MCP**: Standardizes RPC-like interactions (resources, tools, prompts).
+For multi-party sessions, combine MCP RPC with a messaging layer for broadcast, presence, and coordination.

+## SLIM RPC (SRPC)

+SLIM also supports a native RPC style via SRPC (Slim RPC), which layers request/response semantics on top of SLIM's interactive, real-time messaging.
+SRPC addresses practical RPC concerns in distributed agent systems:

+- Correlation and reply routing for synchronous calls over an async transport
+- Idempotency keys and deduplication to make retries safe
+- Lightweight synchronization/ordering guarantees for request/response and streaming
+- Seamless fit for A2A/MCP-style tool calls while retaining SLIM's MLS security and multiplexing

+See SRPC reference and examples: [SLIM RPC (SRPC) README](https://github.com/agntcy/slim/blob/main/data-plane/python/integrations/slimrpc/README.md).

+## Advantages of SLIM for A2A APIs

+SLIM augments existing A2A-style RPC with capabilities that are difficult to achieve over plain request/response transports:

+- **Simultaneous fan-out RPC (scatter-gather)**: Invoke a single RPC across many agents (by topic/group/labels) concurrently and aggregate responses (first-success, quorum, all-success) with correlation IDs.
+- **Group addressing and dynamic membership**: Target MLS-secured groups;
+add/remove agents without reconfiguring endpoints.
+- **Streaming responses**: Return partial results or token streams from each agent over a single multiplexed connection (gRPC over HTTP/2/3).
+- **Idempotency and safe retries**: SRPC supports idempotency keys and deduplication, enabling robust retry without duplicating effects.
+- **QoS, deadlines, and backpressure**: Apply delivery guarantees, per-call timeouts, and flow control to avoid overload while maintaining interactivity.
+- **End-to-end security and multi-tenant isolation**: MLS E2E encryption and OAuth-based policy across both RPC and messaging channels.
+- **Observability and tracing**: Correlation/causation IDs and standardized transport enable distributed tracing and per-agent metrics.

+These capabilities let A2A-style tool calls scale beyond one-to-one interactions, enabling broadcast queries, coordinated multi-agent actions, and efficient collection of results in real time.

+## Security Implications

+- **Identity and Authorization**: Reuse OAuth tokens across RPC (gRPC) and messaging (SLIM channels as topics) for consistent policy enforcement.
+- **End-to-End Security**: MLS-backed secure channels (SLIM) so both RPC and messaging inherit end to end message encryption.
+## Guidance: When to Choose What

+- Use **RPC (A2A/MCP)** for low-latency, point operations with immediate feedback and well-defined error contracts.
+- Use **Messaging** for broadcast/fan-out, decoupling, retries, buffering, and multi-party coordination.
+- Use **Streaming RPC or RPC over Messaging** for interactive UX with partial/continuous results or uncertain duration operations.

 # Comparison